laro/Cilia/README.md

     - Is interpreted as `Float`
         - in case of type inferring, parameter overloading and template matching.
 - `"Text"` is a `StringView` with UTF-8 encoding.
-    - No null termination
+    - No null termination.
         - If necessary
             - use `"Text\0“`  or
             - convert using `StringZ("Text")`.
     - Data is typically stored in read-only data segments (".rodata") or ROM.
     - A Cilia-to-C++-transpiler would translate every string literal to a C++ string_view-literal:
         - `"Text"` -> `u8"Text"sv`
-        - `"Text"sv` as to avoid null termination, and
-        - `u8"Text"` as to have UTF-8 encoding.
+        - (`"Text"sv` as to avoid null termination, and `u8"Text"` as to have UTF-8 encoding.)
-    - A StringView start like a String does: pointer to first character and length,
+    - A StringView starts like a String does: pointer to first character plus length,
         - so slicing of String to StringView is possible.
         - TODO This would probably not work with small string optimization (SSO), so it is of limited use.